-Every student living in the Wabash building has their own personal mailbox.
+Every student living in the Wabash building has their own mailbox.
 Mailbox number and combination will be emailed to the student at their Roosevelt email account soon after moving in.
-Students are able to receive packages at the Wabash Building no earlier than 1 week prior to their move-in date.
-To retrieve packages sent to Roosevelt upon arriving to campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
+Students can receive packages at the Wabash Building no earlier than 1 week prior to their move-in date.
+To retrieve packages sent to Roosevelt upon arriving at campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
 Students living at the University Center may receive packages no earlier than 48 hours prior to their move-in day.
 The address is 425 S. Wabash Ave, Chicago, IL 60605.

 UNIVERSITY CENTER RESIDENTS

 University Center is located at 525 South State Street.

 At their designated appointment time, residents pull up via Ida B Wells Drive into Holden Court directly behind University Center to unload their belongings.
 Be sure to have someone stay with your vehicle at all times.
 Immediately after unloading, your vehicle must be moved to a nearby parking lot.
 Parking is not offered by the University Center as we are an urban campus.
 However, there are many parking lots and garages in the immediate area.
 Smart phone apps like Best Parking and Spot Hero are helpful in finding the best rates in the area.
 Prices will vary between parking options.

 University Center provides giant cardboard boxes on wheels called Speed Packs.
 Speed Packs make your unloading process easy and efficient.
 They eliminate the need to carry your belongings.
 Most students can transport all of their belongings to their room in one to two trips.
 A school or state ID will need to be provided during use.